 - She is really mad when Nale casually brags about how he murdered Malack.

-- #921 reveals she has a daughter, Hannah, and that her motivation for her involvement in her team's scheme is to give her a good, safe life.
-She only went along with Tarquin's "kill Roy" plan so she could claim the rift valley, figuring the ocean on the other side would make for a lot of work.
+- #921 reveals she has a daughter, Hannah, and that her motivation for her involvement in her team's scheme is to give her a good, safe life as a plumber.
+She only went along with Tarquin's "kill Roy" plan so she could claim the rift valley, figuring the ocean on the other side would make for a lot of work for her daughter.

-- Evil Counterpart: Word of the Giant mentions that the Vector Legion is composed of evil counterparts to the Order.
-With her heavy-hitting powers and Hair-Trigger Temper, she is most similar to V.
+- Evil Counterpart: The Vector Legion is composed of evil counterparts to the Order.
+With her heavy-hitting powers and Hair-Trigger Temper, she is most similar to Vaarsuvius.
+On a more personal level, she is willing to commit the most heinous of crimes for her children.

 - Evil Parents Want Good Kids: She wants to provide a good life for her daughter, far away from the team's shenanigans, and her daughter doesn't know of Laurin's villainous activities.
 She's lead to believe that her mother is just a very well-connected interior designer.